potiyev/GRT-Landing/PRIVACY_POLICY.md

 ## Contact

 This app is developed by a hobbyist developer.
 If you have questions about privacy, you can reach out through the App Store.

-## The Bottom Line

-Grid Reaction Timer is designed to be simple and private.
-Your game scores stay on your device, and we don't collect any personal information about you.
-Play the game, enjoy testing your reaction time, and don't worry about your privacy.